Microsoft Windows: Windows 365

 In July 2021, Microsoft announced it will start selling subscriptions to virtualized Windows desktops as part of a new Windows 365 service in the following month.
-It is not a standalone version of Windows, but a web service that provides access to Windows 10 and Windows 11 built on top of Azure Virtual Desktop.
 The new service will allow for cross-platform usage, aiming to make the operating system available for both Apple and Android users.
+It is a separate service and offers several variations including Windows 365 Frontline, Windows 365 Boot, and the Windows 365 app.
 The subscription service will be accessible through any operating system with a web browser.
 The new service is an attempt at capitalizing on the growing trend, fostered during the COVID-19 pandemic, for businesses to adopt a hybrid remote work environment, in which "employees split their time between the office and home".
 As the service will be accessible through web browsers, Microsoft will be able to bypass the need to publish the service through Google Play or the Apple App Store.

 Microsoft announced Windows 365 availability to business and enterprise customers on August 2, 2021.

 Multilingual support

 Multilingual support has been built into Windows since Windows 3.0.
 The language for both the keyboard and the interface can be changed through the Region and Language Control Panel.
-Components for all supported input languages, such as Input Method Editors, are automatically installed during Windows installation (in Windows XP and earlier, files for East Asian languages, such as Chinese, and right-to-left scripts, such as Arabic, may need to be installed separately, also from the said Control Panel).
+Components for all supported input languages, such as Input Method Editors, are automatically installed during Windows installation (in Windows XP and earlier, files for East Asian languages, such as Chinese, and files for right-to-left scripts, such as Arabic, may need to be installed separately, also from the said Control Panel).
 Third-party IMEs may also be installed if a user feels that the provided one is insufficient for their needs.
+Since Windows 2000, English editions of Windows NT have East Asian IMEs (such as Microsoft Pinyin IME and Microsoft Japanese IME) bundled, but files for East Asian languages may be manually installed on Control Panel.